The Love Letter (1998 film): Plot

-The scene then turns to the church graveyard in the town where Elizabeth lived.
-Scott finds her grave and gravestone, at the bottom of which is carved, "I never forgot".
-The gravestone gives her birth date as 23.3.1834 and death as 7.8.1901 (aged 67).
+Scott visits Elizabeth's grave site.
+On her gravestone is carved, "I never forgot."
+Her birth date is 23.3.1834 and death 7.8.1901 (aged 67).
 Elizabeth never married.

-Then, a dog greets Scott in the graveyard, followed by its owner, Beth, the spitting image of Elizabeth.
-He then realizes the same thing Elizabeth did in her time; Scott is the reincarnation of Caleb, and Beth in 1998 is the reincarnation of Elizabeth.
-They have a brief friendly conversation after which Beth suggests coffee, and they go off together to get to know one another.
-The end of the film shows the book of Lizzy's poems featured in a bookstore, having finally been published by Scotty.
+While at the cemetery, Scott meets Beth, who looks exactly like Elizabeth.
+Scott realizes, as Elizabeth did in her own time, that he is the reincarnation of Caleb and Beth is the reincarnation of Elizabeth.
+After a brief friendly conversation, Beth suggests having coffee together.
+The end of the film shows the book of Lizzy's poems featured in a bookstore, having finally been published by Scott.